 Consultations about defining a USR occurred throughout Spring and Summer of 2022.
-After considering the USR options proposed in the science response, as well as all feedback received during summer/fall consultations and from the comment period for the Draft version of this IFMP, a provisional USRs will be formalized in this final approved IFMP for 2022/2023.
-Based on feedback received to date, DFO Resource Management is setting the provisional USR based on a productive period (BMSY proxy) in each area.
+After considering the USR options proposed in the science response, as well as all feedback received during consultations, provisional USRs were formalized in the approved IFMP for 2022/2023.
+Based on feedback received, DFO Resource Management set the provisional USR based on a productive period (BMSY proxy) in each area.
 This approach is stable and repeatable in application, and year-to-year differences in productive period spawning biomass are unlikely to change with the addition of new survey and fishery data.
-A 10-year productive period is proposed for PRD (1983-1992), CC (1990-1999) and WCVI (1990-1999), and a 20-year period for SOG (1987-2007) as there was insufficient variability demonstrated in a 10-year only period.
+A 10-year productive period is used for PRD (1983-1992), CC (1990-1999) and WCVI (1990-1999), and a 20-year period for SOG (1987-2007) as there was insufficient variability demonstrated in a 10-year only period.

 In the SOG area, the identified productive period contains the highest biomass levels in the time series and represents a period of successful annual fisheries and continued positive production and therefore is identified as a suitable proxy to recent estimates of Bmsy.
-As such, the USR for the SOG will be set at 80% of the average spawning biomass during the productive period.
-Productive periods in other areas yield average spawning biomass levels that are lower than historical highs and these areas have incurred recent low productively states and therefore the USR levels will be set at the average biomass levels of the productive periods.
+As such, the USR for the SOG was set at 80% of the average spawning biomass during the productive period.
+Productive periods in other areas yield average spawning biomass levels that are lower than historical highs and these areas have incurred recent low productively states and therefore the USR levels were set at the average biomass levels of the productive periods.